addykan/sendoff-search/README.md

 # sendoff-search
-Have an arbitrary afternoon, a wonderful Wednesday, and an august August
+Have an arbitrary afternoon, a wonderful Wednesday, and an august August!

 I like ending my emails with an alliterative greeting.
 This makes it easier to find the adjective to pair with the greeting.